wxGlade/wxGlade/sphinx/custom_widgets.rst

    :align: center

    * - **Properties -> Common:** |br| |br|
-       Property "Class" is the name of the class that will be instantiated. |br|
+       Property "Instance Class" is the name of the class that will be instantiated. |br|
        In this example: :guilabel:`wx.html.HtmlWindow`
      - |CustomWidgetPropertiesCommon|
    * - **Properties -> Widget:** |br| |br|